-Internet provision has been enhanced at the Assembly Hall this year with a dedicated Fibre optic connection.
+Internet provision at the Assembly Hall is via a dedicated Fibre optic connection.
 (The facilities from New College provide back up should it be required during the Assembly).
 The logon details will be on the daily papers.
 This provision is primarily to enable to access GA publications, and commissioners are asked to minimise other internet use in the Hall.

 The Rainy Hall, adjacent to the main Assembly Hall, is where the “Commissioners’ boxes” are located – each commissioner has a numbered box from where papers can be collected.
 Note that Daily Papers will NOT be in Commissioners’ boxes – but can be collected in the Rainy Hall by those preferring not to use the electronic versions.

 Heart and Soul -will take place on Sunday 20th – HeartAndSoul.org.uk

 In the Martin Hall there will be various displays, bookstall and clerical outfitters.